mikemolina/kalendas/README.md

         --with-libintl-prefix=/ruta/a/libintl
-  Optionally, in Woe platforms the installation also can be achieved from the symbol system using *GNU Make* (included in the [Strawberry Perl](http://strawberryperl.com/) distribution).
+  Optionally, in Woe platforms the installation also can be achieved from the command prompt using *GNU Make* (included in the [Strawberry Perl](http://strawberryperl.com/) distribution).
 Edit woe/Makefile.mgw file for to modify the path installation by default and run

         > cd kalendas-1.0.0
         > copy woe/Makefile.mgw .
-        > make -f Makefile.mgw
+        > gmake -f Makefile.mgw

   4. If you not have root privileges to install the dependencies, you can install **kalendas** locally.
 Follow the steps in section 3 running